awsdocs/amazon-pinpoint-user-guide/doc-source/settings-sms.md

 ## Changing SMS Settings<a name="settings-account-sms-general"></a>

 The Amazon Pinpoint console provides several options to help you update and manage SMS channel settings to match your use case and budget\.
-For example, you can enable or disable the SMS channel for a specific project, set a monthly SMS spending limit for your AWS account, or change the default message type for your AWS account\.
+For example, you can enable or disable the SMS channel for a specific project, set a monthly SMS spending quota for your AWS account, or change the default message type for your AWS account\.

 **To change SMS settings**